Ambivalence (Neon Genesis Evangelion): Cultural references

+The episode's English title "Ambivalence" is a reference to the eponymous concept in psychology Eugen Bleuler coined; in that context, ambivalence denotes the presence of conflicting feelings in an individual, and can be applied to Misato's indecision in telling Shinji the identity of the 03 pilot, and to Shinji's desire to understand Gendo by talking to Kaji but rejecting him after the battle against Bardiel.
+Furthermore, Shinji cannot decide whether to carry out Gendo's orders in "Ambivalence".
+Bleuler's term can also refer to a child's feelings toward a parent who becomes an object of attachment and hostility; this can be linked to the Eva-01 simultaneously protecting Shinji but obeying Gendo's order to destroy Unit 03.
+Scientific terms, such as apoptosis, amygdala, parietal lobe, hippocampus, motor cortex, and ganglion, are also mentioned in the episode.

 In the first scene of "Ambivalence", during the flight of the Eva-03, English-speaking Nerv operators call the control towers Ekta 64 and Neopan 400; the names refer to the photographic-film brand names Ektachrome and Fuji Neopan.
 Eva-03 then lands at Matsushiro, Nagano, where Nerv's second test site is located.
 In historical reality, the World-War-II-era Matsushiro Underground Imperial Headquarters is located at Matsushiro.
 The scene in which Hikari and Asuka argue at sunset over Toji echoes a similar sequence in Osamu Dezaki's anime Dear Brother.
 In the same scene, a humorous, drop-like graphic symbol appears on Asuka's forehead; according to official filmbooks on the series, the symbol references a "certain magical girl anime".
-In this episode, several scientific terms, such as apoptosis, amygdala, parietal lobe, hippocampus, motor cortex, and ganglion, are also mentioned.

-The Japanese architects and writers Taro Igarashi and Yasutaka Yoshimura noted a building that is visible from Misato's apartment resembles the Bank of China Tower in Hong Kong that was designed by Ieoh Ming Pei.
+Hikari's two sisters' names, Kodama and Nozomi, came from Tokaido Shinkansen line high-speed trains.
+Japanese architects and writers Taro Igarashi and Yasutaka Yoshimura noted that a building that is visible from Misato's apartment resembles the Bank of China Tower in Hong Kong that was designed by Ieoh Ming Pei.
 According to Yoshimura, this would be in keeping with other 1960s influences on Evangelion and Tokyo-3 urbanism, such as Kenzō Tange's 1960 Plan for Tokyo or Pei's own Louvre Pyramid.
 Writer Dennis Redmond interpreted the scream of the infected Eva-03 as a reference to Godzilla, and noted Eva-03 is framed against the setting sun, which resembles the Japanese flag in the episode.
 According to Redmond, this is "a dead ringer for John Woo's Hong Kong thrillers, and the conclusion will subtly quote Woo's trademark theme of warring brothers or battling doubles".
-The episode's English title "Ambivalence" is a reference to the eponymous concept in psychology Eugen Bleuler coined; in that context, ambivalence denotes the presence of conflicting feelings in an individual, and can be applied to Misato's indecision in telling Shinji the identity of the 03 pilot, and to Shinji's desire to understand Gendo by talking to Kaji but rejecting him after the battle against Bardiel.
-Furthermore, Shinji cannot decide whether to carry out Gendo's orders in "Ambivalence".
-Bleuler's term can also refer to a child's feelings toward a parent who becomes an object of attachment and hostility; this can be linked to the Eva-01 simultaneously protecting Shinji but obeying Gendo's order to destroy Unit 03.